paulsimroth/ai_chat/README.md

 # AI Chat
-This project is a ChatGPT clone.
+This project is an AI Chat App.
+It is a ChatGPT clone.
+Users can sign in with a Google Account.

 ## Technology Stack & Tools